Lily Evans had never really occurred to Sirius as a person before seventh year.

 Of course, she was a pretty girl who laughed a lot and was in all of his classes, so he knew who she was.
 Everyone knew who she was.

-Lily Evans, second year who caught the Quaffle that fell into the Gryffindor stands.
+Lily Evans, second year who leapt in front of the Quaffle that fell into the Gryffindor stands to protect a friend.

 Lily Evans, the third year who mastered the Symprius Symposium potion and kept tricking her friends into taking some and singing all day as they laughed.